nonplayer/hammercrawl/hc_core_smith.md

 TBD

+# Appendix D: Dungeon Generation Archive

+I've revamped the dungeon generation process from an older set of rules.
+Instead of ditching those rules entirely, I've preserved them here in an Appendix.
+You may still find them useful to your method.

+### Building Dungeons in Advance

+If you have a set of Dungeonmorph cards, you can instead use my personal method for pre-game dungeon generation.
+This saves time in play if you have it in advance, and creates some pretty interesting setups.

+Tools required are:

+* A shuffled stack of Dungeonmorph tiles.
+I have 90 of them, in dry-erase sleeves, with the tops trimmed off to make placement easier.
+* Dice: you need a d3, d4, d6, and d8.
+Last two really only for occasional exit checks.
+These could also be simplified to a d6 and d8 as well.
+* Dry erase markers: Black, Green, and Red

+With those prepared, then determine the number of "nodes" (tiles) for the current dungeon level: Level + 5 + 3d4.

+For the entrance, pull the top card and set it out.
+Roll 1d8 to determine which of the eight exists is the entrance to the dungeon.
+Mark the entrance with a Green Dot.

+Then roll 1d3 to determine which of the remaining sides of the currently-placed tile to add the next tile to.

+Draw the next dungeon tile and add it to the side determined.
+Roll 1d4 to determine which side of the new tile connects.
+Rotate accordingly and lay it down so the new side connects to the the prior card.

+Then roll 1d3 to determine which exits on that side connect through to the previous card: 1 = left, 2 = right, 3 = both.
+Use a black marker to mark out blocked ways, if applicable.

+Repeat process, building out the dungeon to the pre-rolled number of rooms.
+Sometimes sides will be pre-filled as the dungeon rolls back into itself.
+In those cases, adjust the base 1d3 to different die sizes to fit accordingly.

+Whenever a new tile connects to a previously-laid one _other than_ the most recent, roll 1d4 to determine if any of that previous tile's exits on that side connect to the new tile: 1 = left, 2 = right, 3 = both, 4 = none! use a black marker to mark through blocked passages, if any.

+If a tile is placed in a fashion that leaves it with no available spaces to add the next tile, place the next tile in the next best available side of the previous tile, and so on.

+The last tile placed has the exit to the next level.
+Randomly roll which exit gets this distinction, and then mark the exit with a Red Dot

+When finished, use a black marker to fill in the "dead exits" on the tiles as makes the most sense for the dungeon you have built.

+Once you have the flow mastered, this process takes no more than 5-10 minutes per dungeon level.
+Since even a single level can play host to a multitude of game sessions, you most likely only really need one or two, tops.
+With 90 available tiles, the scenery remains fresh for many sessions of adventuring.

+#### (Optional) Setting Lair Nodes

+A "Lair Node" is a tile where a guaranteed Lair Fight will occur.
+These will have larger encounter numbers, and most likely pose great challenges to the players.
+Choosing their locations in advance can give you a bit more freedom and strategy mid-session when guiding the game proper.

+Each level of the Dungeon should have a number of Lair Nodes equal to the level of the dungeon + 1d4.
+The easiest way to place them is to just look at the dungeon you have created, and place them in the mist interesting-looking, lair-like tiles.
+Otherwise, divide the number of tiles by the number of lairs, and then roughly space them out every X tiles.
+Placing a lair on the exit tile is usually a fun setup!

+Do not pre-populate the denizens of these Lair Nodes!
+Instead, let the random encounter generate them for you when discovered by the players.

+### Building Dungeons on the Fly

+If you're feeling creative and you have the tools on hand, you can build out the dungeon live at the table, as the party chooses the Explore action.
+For years I would use a combination of matching cards and dice from Dungeonmorph, but recently I've streamlined my method to use only the cards.
+You can use whatever method you prefer, but I've made notes on two options below.

+#### The Dungeonmorph Dice Method

+If you truly want a simple one shot, run-and-go, never-to-return method, use this one.
+There are 15 Dungeonmorph dice available for this task, each one a different theme of location.

+To use this method, put them all into a bag, and pull one out at random.
+This one is the starting Node of the dungeon.
+Randomly determine which of the eight entrances is the actual dungeon entrance, and note it down.

+Then, roll ALL the remaining dice at once, *except for one* - that's right, leave one in the bag.
+Take all the rolled dice and just assemble them willy-nilly like a wild-person, pushing them up against each other until you have one crazy-looking dungeon.
+Make sure the entrance die is on the outside.

+Finally, roll that last die, add it somewhere interesting, and note it as the Exit to the next level.
+You now have yourself a completely randomized dungeon made of awesome dice, complete with entrance and the exit down to the next level.
+Go forth and plunder!

+#### The Dungeonmorph Cards Method

+Using just the tiles, you want to build a shuffled stack first of as many as you have, preferably in dry-erase sleeves.
+Draw one, and that's the first node of the dungeon.
+Roll 1d8 to determine the entrance, and close off the second entrance on that side.
+Then roll 1d6 to determine how many of the entrances on the other three sides also lead off somewhere.
+Use a marker to "seal" the rest off.

+When the party Explores to a new area, draw another tile.
+Roll 1d4 to determine which of the new tile's sides connect, then place it down.
+Roll 1d6 again to determine how many of the other three sides' exits lead off to new places, and again use a marker to seal the rest off.

+For each room visited after the starting room, there is a *cumulative* 1 in 20 chance that one of the exits of the room leads down to the next dungeon level.
+For the sake of at least *some* kind of consistency in all this insanity, I recommend only having one such lead-down per level.
+However, if you prefer truly organic creation and are down with more, just reset this count each time one is discovered.

+If you somehow happen to "close off" the dungeon using the above methods, without rolling a level exit, either A) add a level exit organically to the last-placed node tile, or B) just accept it as a single-level dungeon and call it good.
+Not every dungeon needs to be a multi-level descent into the depths of Demon Heck!

 # Appendix R: Master List of Randomizers

 Here are all of the randomizers that I have found to be most excellent for running HAMMERCRAWL! live and with minimal preparation.